Nyando River: Flooding and environmental issues

-Flooding along the Nyando River is a recurring issue, particularly in the Ahero, Kadibo, and Nyando regions.
+Flooding along the Nyando River is a recurring issue, particularly in the flats of Kano Plains, Ahero, Kadibo, and Nyando regions.
+In 1961 there were devastating flood events that followed the 1997 - 1998 El Niño and in 2020 the Lake Victoria backflow flooded villages in Ahero and West Kano.
 Heavy rainfall and upstream deforestation cause siltation, reduced drainage capacity, and community displacement.
 To alleviate these impacts, government agencies and non-governmental organizations (NGOs) are implementing a variety of flood control and watershed management projects.

 Ecology

 Wetlands, papyrus swamps, and floodplain grasslands are among the habitats that thrive in the lower Nyando basin.
 These ecosystems are critical for fish reproduction, bird populations, and water filtration in Lake Victoria.
 However, agricultural development, sedimentation, and pollution from urban and farm runoff endanger environmental health.

 Economy and land use

+Local residents utilizing the Nyando River near the Ahero crossing.

-The river serves irrigation facilities including the Ahero Irrigation Scheme, which is operated by the National Irrigation Authority and produces rice, maize, and vegetables.
+Due to the clay vertisols, which are difficult to drain and highly suitable for rice cultivation, the river serves irrigation facilities, including the Ahero Irrigation Scheme, which is operated by the National Irrigation Authority and produces rice, maize, and vegetables.
 Communities in the basin rely on the river for fishing, domestic water, and small-scale agricultural.
 In recent years, there has been a push to encourage sustainable land management and reforestation in higher catchments.
+The riverbeds are extensively mined for sand used in the construction industry within the region.